finagle/finagle-smtp/README.md

 ### Sending an email

-The object for instantiating a client capable of sending a simple email is `SmtpSimple`.
-You can also instantiate the service from that client using `Smtp.newSimpleService()`.
-For services created with `SmtpSimple` the request type is `EmailMessage`, described in [`EmailMessage.scala`][EmailMessage].
+The object for instantiating a client capable of sending a simple email can be obtained by calling `Smtp.client.simple`.
+For services created with it the request type is `EmailMessage`, described in [`EmailMessage.scala`][EmailMessage].

 You can create an email using `DefaultEmail` class described in [`DefaultEmail.scala`][DefaultEmail]: